davious/CatchToEvernote/README.md

 # Prep Catch Zip for Evernote Desktop

-This is a python script to help ease the transistion from Catch Notes to Evernote.
+This is a python script to help ease the transition from Catch Notes to Evernote.

 In the Catch Notes Archive, each Space has its own directory.
 Within each Space, each note is placed in its own directory.
 To import them into Evernote, you have to select each note individually.

-The script, for each space, creates a folder called "{Space Name} Import", and copies all those nested note.enex files into it so you can import your .enex files into Evernote Desktop with one upload action per Space.
+The script, for each space, creates a .enex file and copies all those nested note.enex files into it so you can import notes into Evernote Desktop with one upload action per Space.

 ## Details

 Here is what I do to switch from Catch to Evernote

-* Log onto Catch.com
+* Log into Catch.com
 * Under my username, upper right, I select the Export menu item (https://catch.com/tools/export/new)
 * I click on the Zip Archive File button, under Download
 * I extract the Zip File